 BidMate was made for Australian-based sellers who aren’t happy with eBay’s listing fees and high sales fees.
 Their flat rate fees and free listing options are a huge perk to new sellers trying to get their start in the online retail world.

 Fishpond’s mission is to build the best place for consumers to buy online.
-On this Australian-based marketplace you’ll find books, music, beauty products, toys, jewellry, and more.
+On this Australian-based marketplace you’ll find books, music, beauty products, toys, jewellry, home decor products to sell and more.
 In addition to their huge selection, Fishpond offers free shipping on all items.
 Fishpond offers multiple options for people to sell their products online, whether you’re an online retailer looking for a new selling platform, or you just have some extra stuff lying around you’d like to sell.

 Fishpond is a good option for established online retailers looking for an additional platform on which to list their items.
 Their Trade Account option allows you to set up an online store quickly and easily.